Evaluation and Facilitation of Online Discussions in the LLM Era: A Survey: Terminology Background

 \paragraph{Pre-moderation and Post-moderation}

-Multiple taxonomies have been proposed for describing the temporal dimension of moderation; that is, when moderator action is applied in relation to when the content is visible to the users \cite{veglis_moderation, proactive_moderation}.
+Multiple taxonomies have been proposed to describe the temporal dimension of moderation; that is, when moderator action is applied in relation to when the content is visible to the users \cite{veglis_moderation, proactive_moderation}.
 These taxonomies are very similar to each other, and usually boil down to the following distinctions:

 \begin{itemize} \item \textit{Pre-moderation:} The user is dissuaded, or prevented from, posting harmful content.
 Pre-moderation techniques can include nudges at the writing stage \cite{argyle2023}, reminders about platform rules \cite{proactive_moderation}, or even a moderation queue where posts have to be approved before being visible to others \cite{proactive_moderation}.